 To maintain teacher education program candidacy, students must continue to sustain the above requirements.
 Students will be exited from the program and will need to reapply if not all of the above requirements are sustained or if evidence is obtained that brings into question the candidate's readiness for teaching as articulated in the Identifying Dispositions of a Lake Forest College Educated Teacher.

-Students must become candidates before they can enter the internship courses (Education 304; Education 315) in any of the teacher education programs.
+Students must become candidates before they can enter the pre-student teaching fieldwork practicum courses (Education 304; Education 315) in any of the teacher education programs.

 Stage 3: Becoming a Student Teacher: Application for Student Teaching